 The George is the latest contributor to the Mary Shipstone Fund which was set up by 7 year old Mary's family following her tragic murder at the hands of her abusive father in September 2014.
 Mary and her family had been on the run for many years and Mary had been receiving music therapy at The Music Well to help her deal with the emotional trauma of her situation.
 The Music Well are now wishing to build the fund to provide music therapy sessions for other traumatised, abused and neglected children and their families.
-In March 2014 The George donated £1,014 to the fund via the Guest Check Out Scheme.
+The George donated £1,014 to the fund via the Guest Check Out Scheme.

 The George in Rye was proud to host The Oliver Curd Trust Christmas Party in December in the Regency ballroom and £1,000 was presented to the Trust on the evening which was raised via the guest check-out scheme.
 The Trust was set up in memory of Oliver who was diagnosed with a rare bone cancer, Ewings Sarcoma, and lost his long brave fight with the disease in November 2007.
 The objective and purpose of the charity is to provide fully-equipped holiday accommodation to families supporting children and young people in the UK suffering from childhood cancer and other life threatening illnesses.
 The Oliver Curd Trust is a charity that seeks to provide holiday memories, happiness and periods of escape for these children and their families during very difficult and trying times.

-In October 2014 £1,050 was presented to ARRCC (Activities, Respite, Rehabilitation, Care Centres) in Rye.
+£1,050 was presented to ARRCC (Activities, Respite, Rehabilitation, Care Centres) in Rye.
 ARRCC provides a range of support, advice and training opportunities for physically and sensory impaired adults aged 18 + with the aim of helping members develop abilities, learn new skills, encourage social inclusion and enable people to live independently.
 They try to give disabled adults the confidence to make the most of their lives and give them access to all the opportunities available to the wider community.

-In July 2014 £1,050 was donated to the Seaview Project in Hastings.
+£1,050 was donated to the Seaview Project in Hastings.
 Seaview offers services for some of the most marginalised and vulnerable people in the Hastings and St Leonards community.
 Seaview is a wellbeing centre and aims to provide an open access Day Centre where people can find help, friendship, comfort and inspiration, to help them access decent and affordable accommodation and to enable them to achieve self-dependence.

-In March 2014 over £1,000 was donated to the NSPCC's "Now I Know" campaign which aims to protect primary school children from abuse and neglect.
+£1,000 was donated to the NSPCC's "Now I Know" campaign which aims to protect primary school children from abuse and neglect.
 The money raised will go towards putting specially trained volunteers into primary schools across the UK.
 For more information on the campaign please click here.

 Over £1,000 was raised by The George and its guests for the Sara Lee Trust - a local charity which provides complementary therapies, counselling and creative therapies to people in Hastings & Rother living through cancer and other life-threatening illnesses.
 Click here for more information.